 - You have excellent written and verbal communication skills

 - You are passionate about marketing and advertising

 - You take a rigorous and creative approach to problem solving

 The one exception is with technical jobs, where sometimes majors can matter more.
 For example, a Software Developer position in LionSHARE might specifically request computer science, electrical engineering, and computer engineering majors only, as the employer is seeking students with very specific technical skills typically gained through the coursework in those majors.

 - Read the descriptions of interesting jobs in LionSHARE or other job boards like Indeed.
 What do the employers list as their major requirements?
 What are the top skills/qualifications they expect?

 - See what Columbia alumni have done.
-Look for alumni who studied something they loved and pursued successful careers that might not clearly connect to their major.
-Type a major into the search field of the LinkedIn Alumni Portal.
+Look for alumni who majored in a subject area they loved but ultimately pursued successful careers in fields that do not clearly connect to their major.
+You can begin this search by typing a major into the search field of the LinkedIn Alumni Portal.

-How Important is my Major to Finding Employment?
+How Important is my Major in Finding Employment?

-Your studies and major aren’t the only aspect of your experience that employers evaluate.
+Your major isn’t the only aspect of your experience that employers evaluate.